How U.S. Airlines Are Regulated

 The Department of Transportation (DOT) holds authority over two dimensions of airline regulation: economic fitness and consumer protection.

 Fitness Certificates.
 49 U.S.C. § 41102(a) defines an air carrier as a citizen of the U.S. authorized to engage in air transportation of persons or property for compensation.
 Although deregulation eliminated the CAB's route and rate authority, 49 U.S.C. § 41104 preserves the Secretary of Transportation's power to issue fitness certificates certifying that an airline is "fit, willing, and able" to provide air transportation.
-An airline seeking fitness certification must demonstrate managerial and financial capability, insurance, and compliance with safety and security standards.
-The DOT Aviation Enforcement and Proceedings division reviews fitness applications and issues certificates lasting 10 years.
-Fitness is not rationed as it was under the CAB—the statutory test is simple fitness, not "public convenience and necessity"—but it is not automatic.
+An airline seeking fitness certification may demonstrate managerial and financial capability, insurance, and compliance with safety and security standards.
+The DOT Aviation Enforcement and Proceedings division reviews fitness applications and issues certificates lasting five years.
+Fitness is not rationed as it was under the CAB—the statutory test is fitness test under 49 U.S.C. § 41104(a), distinct from pre-1978 CAB public convenience test (52 Stat.
+973)—but it is not automatic.
 An airline with a history of safety violations, financial instability, or fraud may be denied certification.

 Essential Air Service (EAS).
-49 U.S.C. §§ 41731-41748 (Essential Air Service) require the DOT to ensure that essential air service is maintained to small airports without natural commercial demand.
-The program covers over 150 communities, with approximately 94 airports designated as Economically Distressed Areas (EDA) as of FY 2024, eligible for enhanced federal funding.
+49 U.S.C. §§ 41731-41748 (Essential Air Service) may require the DOT to ensure that essential air service is maintained to small airports without natural commercial demand.
+The program covers 177 communities, with approximately 94 airports designated as Economically Distressed Areas (EDA) as of FY 2024, eligible for enhanced federal funding.
 The DOT designates eligible communities, solicits bids from airlines to provide service, and pays subsidies to cover the difference between costs and revenue.
-EAS costs have grown to approximately $150 million annually.
+EAS costs have grown to approximately $550 million annually.
 The program reflects deregulation's implicit bargain: small communities lose price protection but gain subsidy assurance.

 Foreign Ownership Restrictions.
 49 U.S.C. § 41102(a)(15) and (16) define a "citizen of the U.S." for air carrier licensing: (1) an individual who is a U.S. citizen, (2) a partnership of which each partner is a U.S. citizen, or (3) a corporation where (a) the corporation is organized under U.S. law, (b) its principal place of business is in the U.S., and (c) at least 75% of the outstanding voting interests are owned by U.S. citizens.
 These restrictions—limiting foreign voting interests to 25% and foreign equity interests to 49%—protect U.S. carriers from foreign takeover and ensure that control rests with U.S. citizens.
 They constrain international investment but reflect Congress's view that air transportation is a strategic industry.